thanujkumar/react-app/Notes.md

 Next is to use code formatting tool like [https://prettier.io/](https://prettier.io/), copy formatting rules from [https://prettier.io/playground/](https://prettier.io/playground/)

-Create **.prettierrc** file at project root and copy the json rules to be used by prettier and also create **.prettierignore** to include ignore file
+Create **.prettierrc** file at project root and copy the json rules to be used by prettier and also create **.prettierignore** to include ignore file.

+Make sure package.json has devDependencies for above libraries and those modules are added to package-lock.json by call npm install or npx install

 ```
 >> npm install --global prettier